-We have different ideas of what grieving should look, feel and sound like and we sometimes put higher pressure on ourselves when the reality of our grief experience doesn’t match up with the imagined.
+We have different ideas of what grieving or progress in grief should look, feel and sound like and we sometimes put higher pressure on ourselves when the reality of our grief experience doesn’t match up with the imagined.
 Progress can be big or small.
-I am finding that celebrating the small wins contribute significantly towards healing.
+I am finding that celebrating the small wins contributes significantly towards healing.

 What is the expectation that we have before grief?
 Or what is our preconceived idea about grief?

 I’ve never imagined that the death of a loved one for me will include burying my wife at a young age.
 Whenever we talked about the loss of a loved one, I imagined it as burying grandparents, older relatives, and at some point, in the distant future burying my parents when they are at a ripe old age.

 I thought that grief was a linear process and had a steady flow.

 The closest understanding that I had about grief was through one of the modules I did when I was studying for my MSC in Engineering Business Management in 2015.
 This particular module was on People management and HR.

 We had learned many things about people management, processes, and HR management which I found fascinating.
 One of the topics that intrigued me was stages of grief by Elisabeth Kubler Ross.

 As I recall, I sat in the middle of the lecture room on that winter evening in December 2015 with my jaw-dropping as the lecturer led the dialogue about the stages of grief.
 I remember nervously smiling and asking questions about what grief has to do with people management and HR?